ArashSameni/BankManagementSystem/README.md

 # BankSystem
-A little bank system without using OOP methods
+A simple bank management system without using OOP methods